 Importantly, Brighton recognises a place where art, design, architecture, media and the humanities operate together within a university, a hive of universal knowledge where the creative, responsive, human objectives can properly drive the inquisitive and rigorous minds in all disciplines.

 Humanities and arts are complementary and fuel one another, as can be seen for example in the photographic and social-historical project Traces of Nitrate, which investigates the histories of workers in nitrate mines through critical and photographic practice.

-At the heart of a developing city, the arts-focussed institution known as school, faculty or college has, for nearly 160 years, played its essential role in the intellectual progress of that development.
+At the heart of a developing city, this arts-focussed institution as, for nearly 160 years, played its essential role in the intellectual progress of that development.
 Our work has examined the nature of conflict and the understanding of material culture, dissolving disciplinary boundaries to work with the full depth of human experience.